LleeMcD/Pewlett-Hackard-Analysis/README.md

   - Assistant Engineer - 1,761
   - Manager - 2

-4. The Sales and Development teams stand to lose 18,928 employees due to retirement.
+4. The Sales and Development teams will be losing 18,928 employees to retirement, with 31,047 employees remaining.
+Management was not as concerned about the ability to fill these positions.
 - Development - 11,627
 - Sales - 7,301